mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 and combined with powerful but low profile speakers, taking up relatively little space.
-Beyond this, 3D and holographic technologies allow an entire room to become the centre of a home theatre, placing the Traveller in the centre of the action.
+Beyond this, 3D and holographic technologies allow an entire room to become the center of a home theatre, placing the Traveller in the center of the action.

 Home Theatre TL Effect Kg Cost
 Basic 8 Flat screens